Hadevsh/Dutch-Roadmap/Stage 1/Week 1.md

 - **Say aloud:** 5 different time expressions in Dutch.
 - **Review:** months, telling time, and daily expressions.
 - **Reflect:** Which form of telling time felt more natural to you—24-hour or relative time?

+### Lesson 10: Talking About Family, Relationships & Possession in Dutch
+---
+**Lesson Goals:**
+-   Learn vocabulary related to **family and relationships**.
+-   Understand how to express **possession** using possessive pronouns like _mijn_, _jouw_, etc.
+-   Practice building personal sentences to describe people in your life.